 Steve Riehl, principal at Knot & Ore, a local Amish furniture start-up from Lancaster, will provide insight into the development of an industrial design metal and live-edge hardwood furniture line geared to the millennial consumer.
 Riehl will relate the thinking and research behind the launch, and the experience of bringing a new furniture line into today’s retail pipeline.

-Frank Miller Lumber's Criswell David, speaking October 19 at 10:00 a.m. is an approved continuing education provider for the American Institute of Architects, lectures at university, and is renowned internationally for extolling the many virtues of sustainable American hardwoods in design.
+Frank Miller Lumber's Criswell Davis, speaking October 19 at 10:00 a.m. is an approved continuing education provider for the American Institute of Architects, lectures at university, and is renowned internationally for extolling the many virtues of sustainable American hardwoods in design.
 He regularly visits with architectural and design firms, job sites, manufacturers and universities around the world.

 Registration for Wood Pro Expo Lancaster registration is $20, including admission to keynote presentations both days, and to the Best in Wood Awards October 19 at 6:00 p.m.

 Wood Pro Expo individual conference sessions are $45; a Conference Pack for $125 provides admission to all conference sessions both days.

 The Best in Wood Awards celebration brings cash, and excitement to Wood Pro Expo Lancaster at 6:00 p.m. on October 19.
 Some lucky individual will walk away $500 richer October 19 at Wood Pro Expo at the Lancaster Host Conference & Expo Center.

 For the first time, the Best In Wood Awards will take place during the regional woodworking trade show, which runs October 19 and 20 at the Lancaster Host.